cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ~~~
 def LabeledExtract(salt, label, IKM):
-  labeledIKM = concat("RFCXXXX ", identifier, label, IKM)
+  labeledIKM = concat("RFCXXXX ", suite_id, label, IKM)
   return Extract(salt, labeledIKM)

 def LabeledExpand(PRK, label, info, L):
-  labeledInfo = concat(I2OSP(L, 2), "RFCXXXX ", identifier, label, info)
+  labeledInfo = concat(I2OSP(L, 2), "RFCXXXX ", suite_id, label, info)
   return Expand(PRK, labeledInfo, L)
 ~~~

 \[\[RFC editor: please change "RFCXXXX" to the correct number before publication.]]

-The value of `identifier` depends on where the KDF is used; it is assumed implicit from the implementation and not passed as parameter.
-If used inside a KEM algorithm, `identifier` MUST identify this KEM algorithm;
+The value of `suite_id` depends on where the KDF is used; it is assumed implicit from the implementation and not passed as parameter.
+If used inside a KEM algorithm, `suite_id` MUST start with "KEM" and identify this KEM algorithm; if used in the remainder of HPKE, it MUST start with "DEM" and identify the entire ciphersuite in use.
+See sections {{dhkem}}
-if used in the remainder of HPKE, it MUST identify the entire ciphersuite in use.
-See sections {{dhkem}} and {{encryption-context}} for details.
+and {{encryption-context}} for details.

 ## DH-Based KEM {#dhkem}